AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql.md

 As of MySQL 8.0.13, the deprecated `ASC` or `DESC` qualifiers for `GROUP BY` clauses have been removed.
 Queries that previously relied on `GROUP BY` sorting may produce results that differ from previous MySQL versions.
 To produce a given sort order, provide an `ORDER BY` clause.

-## Magento and MySQL 8
+## Commerce and MySQL 8

-There have been some changes to Magento to properly support MySQL 8.
+There have been some changes to Adobe Commerce and Magento Open Source to properly support MySQL 8.

 ### Query and Insert Behavior

-Magento disabled the regular validation behavior by setting SET SQL_MODE='' in `/lib/internal/Magento/Framework/DB/Adapter/Pdo/Mysql.php:424.`.
+Adobe Commerce and Magento Open Source disabled the regular validation behavior by setting SET SQL_MODE='' in `/lib/internal/Magento/Framework/DB/Adapter/Pdo/Mysql.php:424.`.
 With validation disabled, it is possible that MySQL will truncate data.
 In MySQL, the Query behavior has changed: `Select * on my_table where IP='127.0.0.1'` will no longer return any results because the IP address is now properly seen as a string, rather than an integer.

 ## Upgrading from MySQL 5.7 to MySQL 8

 To properly update MySQL from version 5.7 to version 8, you must follow these steps in order:

-1. Upgrade Magento to 2.4.0.
+1. Upgrade Adobe Commerce or Magento Open Source to 2.4.0.
    Test everything and make sure your system works as expected.
 1. Enable maintenance mode:

    ```bash
    bin/magento maintenance:enable
    ```

 1. Make a database backup:

    ```bash